-It’s also good to do this with hands seperately – RH, LH and pedals.
+It’s also good to do this with hands separately – RH, LH and pedals.

 Then RH and pedals, LH and pedals – then the whole lot!

-Professional musicians spend a lot of time travelling and often use this time to practise in their head.
-Having played an instrument for a long time means that it’s easier to visualise the keys etc. However, even if you’ve only just started to learn, you can still begin the process of internalisation and practising away from your instrument.
+Professional musicians spend a lot of time traveling and often use this time to practise in their head.
+Having played an instrument for a long time means that it’s easier to visualize the keys etc. However, even if you’ve only just started to learn, you can still begin the process of internalization and practising away from your instrument.